 December 28, 2018

-As 2018 comes to an end, we look at five key employment law rulings and legislation changes, that have affected HR teams over the last 12 months.
+2018 is coming to an end, so let’s look at five employment law rulings and legislation changes that affected HR teams over the last 12 months.

 1. The Court of Justice of the European Union (CJEU) concludes that if an employee is on call at home, it does count as Working Time